Index to Marine & Lacustrine Geological Samples (IMLGS)

 What is the IMLGS?

-The Index to Marine and Lacustrine Geological Samples is a tool to help scientists locate and obtain geologic material from sea floor and lakebed cores, grabs, and dredges archived by participating institutions.
+The Index to Marine and Lacustrine Geological Samples is a tool to help scientists locate and obtain geologic material from sea floor and lakebed cores, grabs, and dredges archived by participating institutions around the world.

-Sample material is available directly from the repository.
+Sample material is available directly from each repository.
 Before proposing research on any sample, please contact the curator for sample condition and availability.

 Some U.S. repositories receive funding from NSF to prepare data for the Index, and NGDC is the NSF-designated "appropriate National Data Center" for data and information about geologic samples collected with NSF funds.
 For more information, see the NSF Division of Ocean Sciences Data and Sample Policy.